Swank and style: Everyone’s talking about the 14th Street scene's restaurants, bars and shops.

 Miss Pixie’s Furnishings & Whatnot

 Runway-ready and famous-name boutiques have opened, along with fellow vintage and consignment shops, but Miss Pixie’s stands apart.
 Redecorate your entire home with antiques, black-and-white postcards, sterling silver, and most-adorable teacups.
 Unsurprisingly, the inventory changes constantly, so each time visiting is a new shopping experience.

-The Scene: Both kinds of strollers appear here; young couples putting together their first place, families with kids, and the just-moved-in look for ways to make their abodes unique.
+The Scene: All kinds of strollers appear here; young couples putting together their first place, families with kids, and the just-moved-in look for ways to make their abodes unique.

 Inside Info: Grab an adorable mini cookie at the register while you shop.
 It’s a sweet way to peruse the many wares.

 Miss Pixie’s 1626 14th St NW, Washington, DC 20009

 Chicken + Whiskey

 Affordable, succulent South American chicken in the front and 60-plus whiskeys in the back.
 That’s the name of the game at Chicken + Whiskey, a fast-casual hybrid.
 An array of savory sides like fried plantains and chunky guasacaca (a Venezuelan, guacamole-like sauce) are waiting to be paired with rotisserie chicken, slow-roasted to perfection over wood charcoal for 12 hours.